 Topical applications include:

-- Alpha hydroxy acid (AHA): These are fruit acids that can help encourage exfoliation.
+can encourageexfoliation.
 Examples include glycolic, mandolin, and lactic acids.
 These topical applications promote skin peeling and reduce blackheads.

 Another option is benzoyl peroxide, a topical application that can reduce bacteria and promote peeling.

-3. Try a natural blackhead removal scrub or mask
+3. Try a natural blackhead removal mask

 Exfoliating scrubs or masks can help remove dead skin cells that may otherwise clog pores and lead to more blackheads.

 Blackheads tend to develop on oily parts of the body, including the chest and back.
-The skin in these places is thicker and less sensitive to treatments, which means a person might need to change their treatment approach slightly.
+The skin in these places is thicker and less sensitive to treatments, which means a person may need to change their treatment approach slightly.

-4. Cleanse the skin daily
+5. Cleanse the skin daily

 If a person has difficulty reaching their back, they can purchase long-handled brushes or loofahs to help deliver the wash.

-5. Use a natural brush to exfoliate
+6. Use a brush to cleanse and exfoliate

-7. Practice blackhead-friendly habits
+8. Practice blackhead-friendly habits